Fermionic Wave Functions from Neural-Network Constrained Hidden States: Numerical Experiments

 \section{Numerical Experiments}

-In this section we benchmark the hidden fermion determinant wave function {\it ans\"{a}tz} with a fully parametrized constraint function.
-We study the $4\times L$ square lattice, focusing on the zero magnetization and fixed visible and hidden particle subspaces.
-In particular, we consider lattices at $1/2$, $3/8$ and $1/8$ hole doping, which account for an average site occupation of $n = 1/2$, $n = 5/8$, and $n = 7/8$ respectively.
-In the smallest system size ($4\times 4$) we analyse the relative error in the ground-state energy, obtained from exact diagonalization (ED).
-In the larger sizes ($L = 8$ and $L = 16$) we compare the ground state energy with the results obtained using a Slater-Jastrow {\it ans\"{a}tz} and the neural network backfow wave function from Ref.\cite{Luo2019backflow}.
+In this section we benchmark the hidden fermion determinant wave function {\it ansatz} with a fully parametrized constraint function.
+We first study the square lattice at average site occupation $n = 1/2$ and $n= 5/8$.
+We use the $4\times 4$ square lattice as a test-bed to study the accuracy (compared to exact diagonalization (ED)) of the proposed {\it ansatz}.
+The accuracy is quantified by the difference between the ED ground-state energy and the variational energy, relative to the ED ground-state energy.
+We analyze the effect of the neural network complexity and compare against relevant results in the literature.
+Lastly we focus on rectangular geometries of size $4\times L$, where we consider $1/8$ hole-doping ($n = 7/8$).
+Periodic boundary conditions are set in the short side of the rectangle in all cases.
+We study the case of both open and periodic boundary conditions on the long side.
+In the former, we compare our energies with Density Matrix Renormalization Group (DMRG) results and study the competing stripe orders of the system.
+In the latter and in the smallest system size ($4\times 4$) we analyse the relative error in the ground-state energy, obtained from ED.
+In the larger sizes ($L = 8$ and $L = 16$) we compare the ground state energy with the results obtained using a Slater-Jastrow {\it ansatz} and the neural network backflow wave function from Ref.~\cite{Luo2019backflow}.
+In all cases we focus on the zero magnetization and fixed visible and hidden particle subspaces.